 Sign up for Michigan Employer Advisor

 Check back here regularly for relevant and helpful updated information about what you need to know about using MiUI.
 Initially, employers and TPAs will have to perform some duties in MiUI and others in MiWAM.
-Our handy MiUI Employer Checklist below has more details.
+Our handy MiUI Employer Checklist has more details.

-During the week of October 27, the following was updated:
+During the week of November 17, the following was updated:

 What Stops in MiWAM and When